edoardocattapan/ardo.github.io/_posts/2020-06-14-fata-viam-invenient.md

 If anything is set in stone, you hold the chisel.

-Therefore a practical mentality one should assume is a stoic sense of responsibility to choose to do the right thing: **to act upon what is in one's power and to accept what is not**, because the consequences of *these* choices are the new reality of future situations.
+In practice, one should assume a stoic sense of responsibility to choose to do the right thing.
+This means **to act upon what is within one's power and to accept what is without**.
+The consequences of *these* choices set the new realities of future situations.